patching...

 The legislature will likely come up with its own plans to combat MBTA funding woes.

-While the MBTA has ideas to solve its funding crisis, the state legislature is likely to come up with its own.
+While the , the state legislature is likely to come up with its own.

 The MBTA Caucus of the state's legislature - state representatives whose communities are served by the MBTA - met Tuesday, and are actively meeting to develop their own plan as alternative to the transit authority's offerings, State Rep. Carl Sciortino said Wednesday.